Typical job roles

 Typical Tasks

-• Install and fit plates into position, join sections, test and repair
+• Install and fit pipes into position, join sections, test and repair

-• Measure and cut required plate using hand or machine tools
+• Measure and cut required pipe using hand or machine tools

-• Join plates together by a manual or automated process.
+• Join pipes together by a manual or automated process.

 • Plan, implement and monitor welding resources and activities